Chinmayi Sharma

 Cybersecurity, Platform Liability, Artificial Intelligence, Open Source, Internet Governance, Interoperability, and Computer Crime

-• Chinmayi Sharma is an Associate Professor at Fordham Law School.
-She was formerly a Scholar in Residence at the Strauss Center for International Security and Law and a Lecturer at the University of Texas at Austin School of Law.
-Her research and teaching focus on open internet governance, cybersecurity, artificial intelligence accountability, computer crime/criminal procedure, torts, and administrative law.
+Chinmayi Sharma is an Associate Professor at Fordham Law School.
+Her research and teaching focus on open internet governance, cybersecurity, artificial intelligence, and computer crime.

-She has written extensively for Lawfare and has been quoted by NPR, ProPublica, the New York Times, Law360, Bloomberg, and Bloomberg Law.
-Her scholarship has been included in the Hague's International Cyber Security Bibliography and featured on the Legal Theory Blog and Schneier on Security.
+She is on the Lawfare masthead and has been quoted by the New York Times, NPR, ProPublica, Law360, Bloomberg, and Bloomberg Law.
+Her Article calling for professionalization of AI engineers, “AI’s Hippocratic Oath,” was featured in the New York Review and her papers have been recommended on the Legal Theory Blog.
+Her Article on open source software security, “Tragedy of the Digital Commons,” has been included in the Hague's International Cyber Security Bibliography.
 Before joining academia, Chinmayi worked at Harris, Wiltshire & Grannis LLP, a telecommunications law firm in Washington, D.C., clerked for Chief Judge Michael F. Urbanski of the Western District of Virginia, and co-founded a software development company.